lucaedomosconi/HVDC/README.md

 ```
 physics
     epsilon_0 -> dielectric constant in vacuum
-    physics_plugin -> name of the plugin cntaining the test
+    physics_plugin -> name of the plugin containing the test
     plugin_params {} -> object containing physical constants used by the test functions
 algorithm
     possibly some parameters for the mesh generation like (just as an example)